There are two ways to travel from Nakhon Ratchasima to Hua Hin:

 - By bus or train changing in Bangkok.

 Travelling by a direct bus service is the fastest option.

 Bus Times from Nakhon Ratchasima to Hua Hin

-There is a single direct bus services a day from Nakhon Ratchasima to Hua Hin available to book online book online.
+There is a single direct bus service a day from Nakhon Ratchasima to Hua Hin available to book online.

 |Nakhon Ratchasima||Hua Hin||Service||Ticket||Company|

 - The scheduled journey time by bus from Nakhon Ratchasima to Hua Hin is 7 hours 00 minutes.

 Buy Tickets from Nakhon Ratchasima to Hua Hin

 Use the Search Box below to buy bus tickets from Nakhon Ratchasima to Hua Hin:

 Nakhon Ratchasima Bus Station